 Maintaining a happy marriage can be a special challenge to an international couple.
 They have had to learn not only to live with each other, but to manage many other issues as well.
 They have to grow and change together.
 They have to be willing and open to doing new rituals and practices.
 They have successfully done many of these things already, in order to be a couple.
 But sometimes they face a barrier they cannot seem to figure out how to climb over.

-Working with International Couples around the world takes special skills and knowledge to be of effective help.
+Sometimes this strain threatens to break up an otherwise happy relationship.
+Effective help requires cross-cultural sensitivity to ethnic differences.
+Working with the International Couple from around the world takes special skills and knowledge to be of effective help.

 We know how careful we must be in really understanding an International Couple.
 Using online couples therapy with International Couples also takes special skills.